June 2018 Update

 The Minutes of the latest Planning Meeting of the Parish Council can be read here...

-The Minutes the latest Neighbourhood Plan Steering Group Meeting can be read here...
+The Minutes of the latest Neighbourhood Plan Steering Group Meeting can be read here...

 Street Map (click for larger image)

-The Minutes of the Annual Parish Council Meeting can be read here...
+The Agenda for the next Parish Council meeting can be read here...